jo/sync-tank/distributed-migration-strategies/index.md

 There are solutions and best practices for both of these challenges.
 Agile methodologies integrate readiness for change into the very process of developing software, allowing us to have working software in front of customers early on and adapting it based on feedback.
 There also exist tools and technologies that support offline-capable multi-client applications.
 But as it turns out it is not so easy to bring those requirements together.
 The cause of all the trouble is one of those parts of the system that is usually friendly and not as attention-craving as shiny front-ends or massive costs of operating server clusters: the data schema.
 The data schema?

 Here's the short version of the problem: if an application implements new features, it often requires new data or data to be in different formats.
 That's a schema migration.
-Now if you have multiple applications that share data accross the system, even more so when some of those could be offline, it is impossible to update all or them at that same time.
+Now if you have multiple applications that share data accross the system, even more so when some of those could be offline, it is impossible to update all of them at that same time.
 This leads to our initial conundrum:

 * How can we update the data schema to support new applications when there might be old applications around that still rely on older versions of the schema?

 At the time of this writing, performing schema migrations in distributed systems is largely unexplored terrain.
 In what follows, you will find a detailed exposition of our thoughts on this problem.
-We will outline various solutions from simple to more complex ones, and building up to a taxonomy of what we call *distributed migration strategies*.
+We will outline various solutions from simple to more complex ones, and build up to a taxonomy of what we call *distributed migration strategies*.

 To make the problem more managable, and because our professional background naturally leads us to it, we will focus our discussion on *Apache CouchDB*, especially when it comes to providing examples for the topics we discuss.
 And while we're at it, let us add a note on our background.
 We, Johannes J. Schmidt and Matthias Dumke, are data architects at a company called [immmr](https://www.immmr.com/) that builds communication applications for a variety of platforms.
 Our main task is to manage data sychronization accross a large, distributed system of native clients, web applications, desktop apps, and backend services.
 In this context, CouchDB is our main tool when it comes to providing stable and scalable replication of user data and allowing the company to stay agile.